Avimitin/tg-schedule-notify-bot/README.md

 ./notify-bot
 ```

-- Or run the bot as a dawmon
+- Or run the bot as a daemon

 ```bash
 # Install exec